mehrubhasan/CulturalLens/README.md

 # CulturalLens-Exploring-Masculinity-and-Femininity-in-Text
-This is an ai model which can tell analyzing the text wheather the text contain masculinity or faminity
+This is an ai model which can tell analyzing a certain text wheather it is related to masculity or feminity